Written by Paul J Bucknell on March, 05, 2020

 Application

-It is hard to face our pride.
-Nicodemus somewhat faced his.
-It was his titles, positions, and riches, which made him a star.
-But he could see that he was more than those things.
-He could see his imperfections and inadequacies.
-Perhaps, he wasn’t the bravest coming by night, but he came nevertheless.
-He didn’t wait forever before deciding to make the crucial question.
-Some of us still have not held such spiritual conversations.
+It’s difficult to confront our pride.
+Nicodemus somewhat confronted his.
+It was his titles, positions, and wealth that made him a notable figure.
+But he recognized that he was more than those things.
+He saw his flaws and shortcomings.
+Maybe he wasn’t the bravest to come by night, but he came anyway.
+He didn’t wait forever before asking the crucial question.
+Some of us still haven't had such spiritual conversations.

 Why Start Over When You Are Successful?
 (John 3:3-10)